Manufacturing and coding onto face masks

-Face coverings, surgical masks, cloth face masks, community-made masks, medical-grade face masks, respirators, FFP masks – all of these different terms have now become an integral part of our daily vocabulary, and all in pursuit of a single goal: to slow down and help stop the spread of coronavirus.
+Terms like face coverings, surgical masks, cloth face masks, community-made masks, medical-grade face masks, and respirators have become commonplace in our daily vocabulary, all with a common purpose: to slow down and prevent the spread of the coronavirus.

-So, what are the important elements to consider in terms of legal coding requirements when manufacturing face masks?
+So, what crucial aspects need to be considered in terms of legal coding requirements when manufacturing face masks?

-Face coverings, medical-grade face masks, respirators – what’s the difference?
+Face coverings, medical-grade face masks, respirators—how are they different?

 Face coverings (community-made masks)

-Face coverings include home-sewn, reusable masks that help prevent the spread of the virus, thereby reducing the likelihood of transmission.
-These primarily protect others by stopping droplets from passing on to them, and are primarily intended for private, everyday use.
-It is important to know that these do not provide any protective barrier, and must not be advertised as protective face masks – they are therefore not subject to any coding requirements.
+Face coverings encompass home-sewn, reusable masks designed to hinder virus spread, reducing the risk of transmission.
+They primarily protect others by preventing droplets from reaching them and are intended for private, everyday use.
+It’s important to note that these masks do not offer a protective barrier and should not be promoted as protective face masks.
+As such, they are not subject to any coding requirements.

 Community-made masks

-Medical-grade face masks include the familiar surgical masks primarily used in hospitals and doctor’s surgeries.
-They are mainly intended to protect others by preventing the spread of droplets from the wearer’s mouth and nose.
-Their main characteristic is that they protect the patient and people around the wearer.
-Medical-grade face masks are considered Class 1 medical devices and are therefore subject to the EU Medical Device Regulation 2017/745 (MDR).
+High-quality face masks encompass the well-known surgical masks predominantly utilized in hospitals and medical practices.
+Their primary purpose is to shield others by obstructing the dispersion of droplets from the wearer’s mouth and nose.
+The key feature is their ability to safeguard the patient and individuals in proximity to the wearer.
+These high-quality face masks fall under the category of Class 1 medical devices and consequently adhere to the regulations outlined in the EU Medical Device Regulation 2017/745 (MDR).

 Surgical masks